crocoro-familiy/agent-beat-personagym/README.md

-# green-agent-personagym
+# green-white-agent-personagym
-White and Green Agent implementation built on top of the a2a framework for PersonaGym.
+Green and White Agent implementation built on top of the a2a framework for PersonaGym.

 ## Prerequisites